EFT of Inflation: Reflections on CMB and Forecasts on LSS Surveys: Introduction

 Given the difficulties in proposing a proper NLCPT, searches for alternative ideas of explaining the non-linear regime are in vogue.
 One such useful alternate technique is based on Effective Field Theory (EFT henceforth) approach.
 In \cite{carrasco} the authors describe how one can conveniently develop a perturbation theory based on EFT that can, to a considerably good extent, explain LSS perturbations.
-Here they integrate out small scales perturbations beyond a UV cutoff and study their effects on the large scales.
+Here the small scales perturbations were integrated out beyond a UV cutoff and their effects on the large scales were studied.
 Further developments of issues like renormalization, higher loop calculation, bispectrum calculation etc. can be found in \cite{pajer, green, baldauf,senatore3}.
 The idea of \cite{carrasco} has also been extended to non-Gaussian initial condition in \cite{baumann} for a nearly scale invariant power spectrum. \cite{lewandowski,perko,lewandowski2,bella,munshi,Hertzberg:2012qn} also discuss some very recent developments in the direction of LSS from EFT.
 In \cite{piet,pelo1} the authors pursue an alternative but related technique to \cite{carrasco} called Coarse Grained Perturbation Theory where the UV source terms themselves are measured using N-body simulations.